MarbleSodas/MitPlan/README.md

    npm install
    ```

+3. Set up Firebase (optional for local development)
+   - Create a Firebase project at [Firebase Console](https://console.firebase.google.com/)
+   - Enable Authentication, Firestore, and Realtime Database
+   - Copy your Firebase config to `src/config/firebase.js`
+   - Note: The app will work in offline mode without Firebase setup

-3. Start the development server
+4. Start the development server
    ```bash
    npm run dev
    ```

-4. Open your browser and navigate to `http://localhost:5173`
+5. Open your browser and navigate to `http://localhost:5173`

 ### Building for Production